Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

 \section{Continuous (semi-)frames and their redundancy}

-The redundancy of a discrete frame measures, roughly speaking, how much the frame is oversampling the Hilbert space $\H$.
-In order to introduce a notion of redundancy for continuous frames one may look at the properties that characterize non-redundant discrete frames.
+Redundancy of a discrete frame measures, roughly speaking, how much the frame is oversampling the Hilbert space $\H$.
 A non-redundant discrete frame is in fact a Riesz basis, that is, a frame with the additional property that $\ran C_\Psi=(\ker D_\Psi)^\bot=\ell^2(\I)$.
-This motivates to define the redundancy $R(\Psi)$ by
+This justifies to define redundancy for general families $\Psi$ by

-Note that $C_\Psi$ is a Fredholm operator if $\Psi$ is Bessel and has finite redundancy \cite{abal02}.
+Note that $C_\Psi$ is a Fredholm operator if $\Psi$ is Bessel and has finite redundancy.
 In that case, $R(\Psi)=-\mbox{ind}(C_\Psi)=\mbox{ind}(D_\Psi)$, where $\mbox{ind}(A)$ denotes the Fredholm index of a bounded operator $A$.